mnr/writing-wip/Do-Ye0n_lives_on.md

 Do-Ye0n steps up next to Steve, a real (not virtual) lawyer supplied by Fairwell.
 They've been working on his case for several months but with the assumption this will be nothing more than a reading of charges followed by a dismissal.
 At worst, he'll agree to a plea bargain with probation.

 Also stepping forward is the prosecuting attorney.
 Do-Ye0n's lawyer does a literal double-take.
 "Jim-bo.
-Are you defense?"
+Are you prosecution?"
 There is a note of surprise in this friendly greeting.
 Maybe a note of concern.

 "Hi Steve," says Attorney Jim Lancaster, aka *Jim-bo*.
 One of Portland's highest paid and most aggressive lawyers.